-An Ileostomy removes the entire colon, the rectum, and the anus.
+An Ileostomy removes the entire colon, the rectum, and the anus (if required).
 The lower end of the small intestine (the ileum) becomes the stoma.
 A pouch will generally be placed around the stoma on the patient’s abdomen during surgery.
 Some patients with colostomies are able to routinely irrigate the stoma, resulting in regulation of bowel function, rather than needing to wear a pouch.
 During the hospital stay, the patient and his or her caregivers will be given advice regarding the care of the stoma and the ostomy pouch.

 Finally, a procedure called an Ileoanal Anastomosis is carried out to create an internal reservoir that is sewn to the anus and acts as an artificial rectum.